AlanZookie/Eco_Defender/README.md

 # Eco_Defender

-Eco Defender is a tower defense game where players protect a city from environmental threats like pollution, deforestation, and climate disasters.
-Players strategically place eco-friendly defenses such as solar panels, tree plantations, and recycling centers to combat pollution waves.
+Eco Defender is a narrative choice-driven game where players guide a city through environmental crises such as pollution, deforestation, and climate disasters.
+Players progress by making impactful decisions that shape the environment and storyline.

-The game aims to be engaging and educational, raising awareness about sustainability through fun, fast-paced gameplay.
-Our focus is on making the game cheap and fast to develop while ensuring a smooth and enjoyable user experience.
+At key moments, the game transitions into fast-paced eco-themed mini-games—like a plane shooting game to disperse toxic clouds or a puzzle challenge to regrow forests—adding variety and action to the experience.

-There 3 modes: pollution, deforestation, and climate disasters
+Designed for quick and affordable development, Eco Defender blends education and fun, helping players understand sustainability while engaging them with smooth, interactive gameplay.